rzerres/gnucash/doc/property-management.md

 self-manage their property in an owner administration.
 The law requires, that all property owners aggree to this decision by a 100% vote (Owner's resolution).
-Tasks of the [property managment][property_mgmt] can then be taken over by an owner of the WEG (§19 2.6.).
-Again this has to be defineds and in a written resolution of the owners' meeting.
+Tasks of the [property managment][property_mgmt] can then be taken over by an owner of the WEG.
+Again this has to be defined and in a written resolution of the owners' meeting.

-The rules may be adopted to the needs in other countries as well.
+The rules and tasks may be adopted in other countries as well.

 [property_mgmt]: https://www.gesetze-im-internet.de/woeigg/__19.html

 ## Implementation

-Following the management of customers and suppliers a new entity `Co-Owner` has been introduced.
+Following the management of customers and suppliers, this module has introduced a new entity `Co-Owner`.
 It offers to

 * Create
 * Edit